*Guest book review contributed by 125 Pages.*

 The Summer That Melted Everything is a book that should not have worked.
 Throwing a wide array of wacky characters and unbelievable plot points together should result in a read that never hits its mark.
 I don’t know how, but Tiffany McDaniel made it all work.

 This was a cohesive story that was heart-breaking, joyful, full of love and hate and at times downright scary.
 I know I will re-read this soon to get more of those small details that really made the read.
 This is one hell of a debut and I cannot wait to see what the author has in store for us next.

 Favorite lines – “You know, Fielding, the thing about breaking something that no one much thinks about is that more shadows are created.
 The bowl when intact was one shadow.
 One single shadow.
 Now each piece will have a shadow of its own.
 My God, so many shadows have been made.
 Small little slivers of darkness that seem at once to be larger than the bowl ever was.
 That’s the problem of broken things.
 The light dies in small ways, and the shadows—well, they always win big in the end.”

 Have you read The Summer That Melted Everything, or added it to your TBR?

-Book review contributed by 125 Pages.
+Guest book review contributed by 125 Pages.
 Laura is an addict.
 She reads 5-8 books a week.
 In addition to writing her own book reviews, she frequents other book review and blogger sites for just that little bit more.